-This inflammation of the oesophagus can be caused by the administration of oral medications.
+- Esophagitis–this inflammation of the esophagus can be caused by the administration of oral medications.
 Sometimes the jagged edges of little pills can scrape up a kitty’s throat, leading to inflammation.
 This inflammation can cause burping.
-If you have to give your cat pills, hiding them in food or using a pill gun can help avoid the discomfort caused by scratches to their little throats.
+If you have to give your kitty pills, hiding them in food or using a pill gun can help avoid the discomfort caused by scratches to their little throats.

-IBD presents as generalised inflammation throughout the GI tract and it’s just as uncomfortable for cats as it is for humans.
-Burping might happen because of IBD but the symptoms you are more likely to see are vomiting, lethargy, diarrhoea, weight loss, lack of interest in food, and even bloody stools.
+- Irritable Bowel Disease (IBD)–IBD presents as generalized inflammation throughout the GI tract and it’s just as uncomfortable for cats as it is for humans.
+Burping might happen because of IBD but the symptoms you are more likely to see are vomiting, lethargy, diarrhea, weight loss, lack of interest in food, and even bloody stools.
 IBD can be scary but it is usually successfully treated by changing your cat’s diet to a food that is minimally processed or formulated specifically for gut care.

-There are a host of other issues that might look like burping, or cause burping, that would warrant a vet visit.
-If your cat seems to be suffering from nasal congestion, is hacking a lot, gagging, or seems to be having trouble swallowing there could be something else going on.
-The causes could range from some kind of foreign body lodged in the nasal passages to food allergies, heart problems, or even cancer, so don’t wait to get your pet checked out.
+- Respiratory noises–there are a host of other issues that might look like burping, or cause burping, that would warrant a vet visit.
+If your kitty seems to be suffering from nasal congestion, is hacking a lot, gagging, or seems to be having trouble swallowing there could be something else going on.
+The causes could range from some kind of foreign body lodged in the nasal passages to food allergies, heart problems, or even cancer so don’t wait to get your kitty checked out.

-While most cats tend to eat smaller meals here and there, some cats will wolf food down and this can lead to swallowing extra air.
+- Eating too fast–while most cats tend to eat smaller meals here and there, some cats will scarf food down and this can lead to swallowing extra air.
 If you have a scarfer you might consider offering your kitty smaller meals more frequently.
-You can also look into automatic feeders or puzzle bowls to help regulate how fast/how much your cat is eating.
+You can also look into automatic feeders or puzzle bowls to help regulate how fast/how much your kitty is eating.